Daethyra/Build-RAGAI/docs/Custom-GPT-Uploadable_Knowledge_Base/Assistant_Architect/5-LangSmith-Guide-End2End_Examples.md

 llm = ChatOpenAI()
 llm.invoke("Hello, world!")
 ```
 Congratulations!
-Your first run is now visible in LangSmith!
+Your first run has been traced and is now visible in LangSmith!
 In this short example, we initialize LangSmith tracing via environment variables and run `invoke` of the LangChain library as normal.
 Navigate to the [projects page](https://smith.langchain.com/projects) to view your "Hello, world!" trace.

 # Tracing Integration